mdibl/biocore_documentation/computational_skills/commandline_interface/intro_to_WSL.md

 * Language support for Python, Ruby, NodeJS, etc
 * Utilization of the selected Linux distributions package manager: installation of additional software/tools

+At the moment, you are constrained to command-line tools and applications, though Microsoft is working to bring full GUI applications to the platform.

 ## Enabling WSL

-**WSL is supported on Windows 10 version 1709 and higher**
+**WSL is supported on Windows 10 Version 1709 and higher**

-**If you are running an earlier build, you need to update your system to gain access to this feature**
+**If you are running an earlier version, you need to update your system to gain access to this feature**

 With the above requirement met, turning on WSL is fairly straightforward, especially as it comes baked into Windows.